This creamy pumpkin soup with coconut milk is a nourishing warm bowl of goodness. It’s easy, well-spiced, and a delightful way to eat your veggies.

 - After 30 mins, the veggies should be soft enough to easily pierce with a fork.
 If not, cook for a few more minutes.
 When veggies are soft enough, remove cardamom pods from the soup.
 They should float to the top, but give a few good stirs to dislodge any that may be trapped under the veggie mix.

 - Once you're sure all cardamom pods have been removed, blend the soup with an immersion blender until smooth.
+You can also transfer the soup to a food processor or high-speed blender.

 - Add coconut milk and lemon juice.
 Season your soup to taste until the flavours are really bright and vibrant, adding salt for saltiness, lemon juice for acidity, and curry powder for more depth of flavour.
+You can also add some black pepper here if you'd like.

-- Top the soup with a few fresh coriander leaves, and serve alongside some crusty bread and a side salad.
-Enjoy warm, and store the leftovers in the fridge for up to a week.
+- Enjoy warm, and store the leftovers in an airtight container in the fridge for up to a week.
 You can also freeze leftover soup for a quick and easy meal to reheat.

 - Prep Time: 10 minutes